MarttiKHamalainen/marttikhamalainen.github.io/index.markdown

 ---

-JavaScript Gard Game (Game's funtionality made myself.
+JavaScript Gard Game (Game's funtionality made myself and some functions are still missing.
 Deck copied from Youtube).
 Select a card by clicking on it.
 [Start Game](/web/index.html)